Legal & General (formerly Banner Life) life insurance review 2019

 How do I sign up?

-You can’t sign up for life insurance online with Banner; you’ll need to work with an insurance agent.
-To do so, you can use Banner’s Find An Agent tool, or call Banner directly at 888-984-3393 to speak with a licensed agent.
+You can’t sign up for life insurance online with Legal & General; you’ll need to work with an insurance agent.
+To do so, you can use the Find An Agent tool, or call 888-984-3393 to speak with a licensed agent.

 I’ve signed up.
 What happens next?

-If you’re approved, Banner will send you a copy of your policy.
+If you’re approved, the insurer will send you a copy of your policy.
 Once you sign and return it with your first payment, your coverage is activated.

-How do I file a life insurance claim with Banner Life?
+How do I file a life insurance claim with Legal & General?

-For benefits of $10,000 or less, Banner applies a fast-track process that can accelerate payments.
-Call Banner’s claims department to start the process.
+For benefits of $10,000 or less, Legal & General applies a fast-track process that can accelerate payments.
+Call the claims department to start the process.

-For all other claims, you can start the process online through Banner Life’s parent site, Legal & General America.
+For all other claims, you can start the process online.

 Complete the type of claim, your personal information and details on the insured or decedent.
-Indicate where Banner should send your claims package, and submit your claim.
+Indicate where Legal & General should send your claims package, and submit your claim.

 After your claim is received, Banner reviews its records to verify that your policy is in force.
 Your indicated recipient will receive all forms necessary to complete the claim.